What Is Deadheading and What Flowers Do You Deadhead

 - Collect Seeds for Next Year from Mature Seed Heads

 Deadheading zinnias is one of the easiest ways to learn about removing spent flowers.
-It’s a rewarding experience due to all the many benefits of deadheading.
+It’s a rewarding experience due to all the many benefits of cutting off the dead weight.

 Learning how to deadhead sunflowers can extend the growing season of your cutting garden!